Quasi-isometric rigidity of three manifold groups: Canonical splittings

 Let $(W,P_W)$ be the compactification of a component of $M\setminus W_P$ equipped with its induced paring.
 It is easy to see that the balanced annulus decomposition of $W$ relative to $P_W$ is $(B\cap W)\setminus P_W$.
 Thus, after Lemmas \ref{lma:cut point} and \ref{Y} it only remains to study the relation between the sets in $V$ and $B$ for the subgroup $K_W$ of $K$ uniformizing such a submanifold $(W,P_W)$, i.e., with connected limit set without cut points.

-\begin{proposition} Let $K$ be a geometrically finite Kleinian group uniformizing a pared manifold $(M,P)$ with associated representation $\rho:\pi_1(M)\to K$.
+\begin{proposition} Let $K$ be a {torsion free} geometrically finite Kleinian group uniformizing a pared manifold $(M,P)$ with associated representation $\rho:\pi_1(M)\to K$.
 Assume that $\La_K$ is connected without cut points and let $B$ be the balanced annulus decomposition of $(M,P)$.
-A subset $X$ of $\Lambda_K$ is: \begin{enumerate}[- ] \item an inseparable cut pair if and only if there is a solid torus component $W$ of $M\setminus B$ such that $X$ is the limit set of a conjugate of $\rho(\pi_1(W))$, \item a necklace if and only if there is an $I$-bundle component $W$ of $M\setminus B$ such that $X$ is the limit set of a conjugate of $\rho(\pi_1(W))$, \item a maximal inseparable set if and only there is a pared acylindrical component $W$ of $M\setminus B$ such that $X$ is the limit set of a conjugate of $\rho(\pi_1(W))$. \end{enumerate} \end{proposition}
+A subset $X$ of $\Lambda_K$ is: \begin{enumerate}[- ] \item an inseparable cut pair if and only if there is a solid torus component $W$ of $M\setminus B$ such that $X$ is the limit set of a conjugate of $\rho(\pi_1(W))$, \item a necklace if and only if there is an $I$-bundle component $W$ of $M\setminus B$ such that $X$ is the limit set of a conjugate of $\rho(\pi_1(W))$, \item a maximal inseparable set {with at least $3$ points} if and only {if} there is a pared acylindrical component $W$ of $M\setminus B$ such that $X$ is the limit set of a conjugate of $\rho(\pi_1(W))$. \end{enumerate} \end{proposition}